This post may contain affiliate links; see site footer for more details.

 And voila – hundreds (thousands, actually) of moola, saved just fo’ you.
 Saving money in college isn’t hard – it’s smart.
 And since you’ve gotten this far already…I just know you can handle it.

 Which of these tips to save money is most relevant to you?
 Or if you’re a graduate already, how did you save money in college?

-I’d lovelovelove to hear your own best tips + tricks, because this girl could always use a lil’ cash. 😉 Drop them in a comment below!
+I’d lovelovelove to hear your own best tips + tricks, because this girl could always use a lil’ cash. 😉 Drop yo’ fave ways to save money in a comment below!